Join the chartered body for the project profession and become a part of our community of 35,000+ individual members and 500+ corporate partnerships.

 The APM SIGs have an important role to play within APM in creating and disseminating new knowledge.
 They provide a forum where members and their guests can discuss a particular aspect of project, programme and portfolio management that is of current interest.
 These groups help further the understanding and practice of tools and techniques within the defined area of interest.

-In this way, Research helps to fulfil APM’s charitable objective (to advance the science, theory and practice of project and programme management for the public benefit).
+'To advance the science, theory and practice of project and programme management for the public benefit.'

-There are a number of ways of getting involved:
+There are a number of ways of get involved:

 - submitting research proposals for funding;